akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 -    Issue RFP on [UPDATE DATE],

--    Deadline for receipt of questions by [UPDATE DATE],
+-    Deadline for receipt of questions by [UPDATE DATE  +11 Days],

--    Deadline for receipt of proposals on [UPDATE DATE],
+-    Deadline for receipt of proposals on [UPDATE DATE   +21 Days],

--    Interviews conducted with qualifying offerors on [UPDATE DATE],
+-    Interviews conducted with qualifying offerors on [UPDATE DATE   +5 weeks],

--    Proposal Evaluation Committee complete evaluation by [UPDATE DATE],
+-    Proposal Evaluation Committee complete evaluation by [UPDATE DATE   +6 weeks],

--    State of Alaska issues Notice of Intent to Award a contract on [UPDATE DATE],
+-    State of Alaska issues Notice of Intent to Award a contract on [UPDATE DATE   +6 weeks],

--    State of Alaska issues contract on [UPDATE DATE].
+-    State of Alaska issues contract on [UPDATE DATE   +8 weeks].

 This RFP does not, by itself, obligate the state.
 The state's obligation will commence when the contract is approved by the Commissioner of the